awesomemotive/wp101plugin/readme.txt

 = Can I hardcode my API key into the plugin for use across multiple installations?  =

 Yes!
-Simply enter your API key into line 12 in the wp101.php file and then install your customized version of the plugin across your clients' sites.
-Best of all, your API key will be preserved when you upgrade to future versions of the plugin.
-(Thanks, @wp_smith!)
+Simply enter your API key into the wp101.php file and then install your customized version of the plugin across your clients' sites.
+Or, if you prefer, define $_wp101_api_key within your wp-config file.
+Either way, your API key will be preserved when you upgrade to future versions of the plugin.

 = Can I filter the list of videos, or add my own programmatically? =